 Getting any type of pimple on your face is never fun.
 And when you do get them you just want them gone.
-But that’s not how the universe works are it?
+But that’s not how the universe works is it?
 You just know it’s going to get bigger and uglier and slowly eat away your self-confidence.

 But hey, toothpaste keeps popping up as a “promising remedy”.
 This is great because you already have it, so why not.

 But does it work?
 Will something as simple as toothpaste get rid of that pimple?
 Or is it all too good to be true?
 Well, before you put that thing on your face read on.

 Does toothpaste work on pimples?

 No, toothpaste does not work on pimples.
 Putting toothpaste on your pimple/zit/acne won’t help clear it up.
 What it will do is irritate.